ElektraInitiative/PermaplanT/doc/architecture/glossary.md

   When working together on a map, every user can select their own layers.
 - offline availability:
   Means that layers can be edited also offline, data gets synced when device is online again.

+## Testing

+- unit test:
+  Used to test parts of our code in isolation.
+  In the backend unit tests can be found in the `src/` directory.
+They are to be put in separate modules and annotated with `#[cfg(test)]` (that way they are only compiled when actually running tests).
+  Example: Test an individual function for specific behaviour.
+- integration test:
+  Used to test whether different parts of the code work together correctly.
+  In the backend integraton tests can be found in the `tests/` directory (which is separate from the `src/` directory).
+  Example: Make an HTTP request to the backend and let it run through controller, service and persistance layer while mocking the database.
+- end to end test (e2e test):
+  Used to test the whole application from end to end.
+  Example: Simulate a user clicking a button (e.g. with [Selenium](https://www.selenium.dev/)) resulting in an HTTP request to the backend.
+Wait for the response and validate the resulting change in the frontend.